emissary-ingress/emissary/reference/filter-reference.md

   name: httpbin-policy
 spec:
   rules:
-  # Default to authorizing all requests with auth0
+  # Don't apply any filters to requests for /httpbin/ip
   - host: "*"
-    path: "*"
+    path: /httpbin/ip
-    filters:
+    filters: null
-    - name: auth0
-  # And also apply the param-filter to requests for /httpbin/
+  # Apply param-filter and auth0 to requests for /httpbin/
   - host: "*"
     path: /httpbin/*
     filters:
     - name: param-filter
     - name: auth0
-  # But don't apply any filters to requests for /httpbin/ip
+  # Default to authorizing all requests with auth0
   - host: "*"
-    path: /httpbin/ip
+    path: "*"
-    filters: null
+    filters:
+    - name: auth0
 ```

+**Note:** Ambassador will choose the first `FilterPolicy` rule that matches the incoming request.
+As in the above example, you must list your rules in the order of least to most generic.

 ## Installing self-signed certificates